CAR CRASH WITH NO AUTO INSURANCE, NO DRIVERS LICENSE

 One of our lawyers recently met with a new client in Albert Lea MN.
-She is a school teacher who was on her way to work when another car took a curve too fast on an icy day, lost control of his car, and crashed into her.
-Now she is suffering from a concussion and has missed many days of school, and may miss many more.
-She is a dedicated school teacher who wants to teach her students, and the students need her there – and are counting on her.
-The school district has to pay a substitute teacher to fill in, and the continuity of the classroom is being disrupted.
+She is a schoolteacher who was on her way to work when another car took a curve too fast on an icy day.
+The other driver lost control of his car and crashed into her.
+Now she is suffering from a concussion and has missed many days of school.
+Unfortunately, she may miss many more.
+She is a dedicated schoolteacher who wants to teach her students, and the students need her in the classroom.
+The school district now must pay a substitute teacher to fill in, and the continuity of the classroom is being disrupted.

 The driver of the car that hit her had a revoked driver’s license and no auto insurance.
 He said that he had “borrowed” the car from a car “dealer.”
 The dealer was actually just a guy operating a small lot in the middle of nowhere.
 He had no Minnesota auto dealer’s license and, of course, no insurance.
 The dealer is now apparently claiming that he had sold the car to this driver the day before.
 Therefore, the car, and the car accident, is not his responsibility.

 There is no evidence so far that the dealer really sold the car to the driver.
 However, even if he did, he sold it without having a dealers’ license and complying with Minnesota laws.
 And he sold it to a driver with no driver’s license and no insurance, who then caused a crash.